Covaid-co/covaid-web/README.md

     │       ├── OrganizationPortal.js  # Main organization page
     │       ├── components_orgpage     # Components used in organization page
     │       ├── VolunteerPortal.js     # Main volunteer page
-    │       ├── components_volunteer   # Components used in volunteer page
+    │       ├── location_tools         # Frontend tools to assist with location
+    ├── config                         # Necessary server config files ├── controllers                    # Backend controllers
+    ├── models                         # Models with information regarding 'business logic' ├── repositories                   # DB commands
+    ├── routes                         # API endpoints
+    ├── scheduler                      # Node-Cron jobs
+    ├── services                       # Relevant services for managing workflows ├── util                           # Utility files (Emailer, Google Sheets integration) ├── index.js                       # Main server file

 ## Code Change Process

 The Covaid repo is broken down into master, staging, and prestaging.
-Any should be made off of prestaging and tested in staging/prestaging before merging into master.
+Any changes should be made off of prestaging.
+Create PRs when to prestaging when you are done with a feature.
+Someone will respond shortly with feedback.

-## Deployment

-Add additional notes about how to deploy this on a live system